ST10483018/linthinkdesign/README.md

 ## 11 Centered the instagram page
 I put profile in the middle.

+## 12 added sitemap, robots and speed imporvement
+Made the website pages faster by adding defer and also did SEO.

 # References
 canva, 2025.
 Canva.
 [Online]
 Available at: https://www.canva.com